-NPR conducted a green equity offering in January 2021, the first in the J-REIT industry, according to the protocols described in the "Green Equity Framework" with reference to the four elements indicated by the Green Bond Principles stipulated by the International Capital Market Association (ICMA).
+NPR conducts green equity offerings according to the protocols described in the "Green Equity Framework" with reference to the four elements indicated by the Green Bond Principles stipulated by the International Capital Market Association (ICMA).
 NPR has obtained a second-party opinion for the eligibility of the "Green Equity Framework" from DNV, a third-party ESG evaluation agency.

-GREEN EQUITY FRAMEWORK $\rightarrow$ SECOND-PARTY OPINION $\rightarrow$
+GREEN EQUITY FRAMEWORK $\rightarrow$

+SECOND-PARTY OPINION $\rightarrow$